warranty-expert/certificates-assignment/README.md

 __Warranty Expert__ is insurance agent company that allows shops to provide insurance and warranty services for their end customers.

+Once service is purchased - customers receive insurance certificate that holds information about the insured item, customer and how long the certificate is valid.

 ## Task
 Fork this repo and finish implementing insurance certificate creation in the backend that satisfies business and technical requirements.